facebookarchive/TodoOSX/README.md

 OS X Todo
 ============

 This is a sample application that showcases the Parse iOS / OS X SDK.
 It contains an Objective-C solution that shows how easy it is to get started creating and storing data using Parse as your backend for your Cocoa application.
+It's targeted at 10.7, but the Parse SDK supports apps back to 10.6.

 How to Run
 ----------